yonatanp-jfrog/bookverse-demo-init/docs/SWITCH_JFROG_PLATFORM.md

 ### 2. Test CI/CD Pipeline
 - Trigger a workflow in any BookVerse repository
-- Verify it connects to the new JPD platform
+- Verify it connects to the new JFrog platform
 - Check artifact uploads and downloads

 ### 3. Validate Platform Integration